ResetSmith/ResetSmith.github.io/content/posts/monitoring/prom_install/index.md

     weight: 10
 ---

 [Prometheus](https://prometheus.io/) is an open-source application created for systems monitoring and alerting.
 The Prometheus server application can produce limited visualizations of data that it collects and stores from Exporters which send it the data.
-Prometheus and it's Exporters are good for measuring numerical values over time, things such as: Data Storage/Memory Usage, Network Stats, Process Monitoring.
+Prometheus and it's Exporters are good for measuring numerical values over time, things such as: Data Storage/Memory Usage, Network Stats, and Process Monitoring.

 Prometheus is often paired with the open-source visualization software [Grafana](https://grafana.com) which improves the end-user experience by making queries easier and better looking.
 In addition to the visualization app, Grafana also makes a log aggregation system called [Loki](https://grafana.com/oss/loki/).
 Loki is a powerful tool for monitoring activity on remote servers and makes identifiying possible issues or threats much easier.